udpcachefix/wfiles/README.md

 Defender and SecurityHealthService Disabling:
 Disables Windows Defender and various associated components like the SecurityHealthService, preventing Windows Defender from running.
 In summary, this script performs a combination of file permissions changes, system performance optimizations, disabling of updates, and removal of several security-related services and features.

+# Not included
+Files that arent included are either not important or do not need an explanation.